Having a dynamic sitemaps file for search robots scanning

 - Check if a "http" or "https" have to be used following the Redmine configuration

 - Add more pages (from projects, forums, etc.).
 Should be all pages publicly accessible in Redmine!

-#2 Updated by Axel Voitier almost 9 years ago
+#2 Updated by Axel Voitier about 9 years ago

 Does it needs some more pages?
 Or maybe less?